Air transports of heads of state and government: Finland

-Finnish officials do not have individually allotted aircraft.
 The president and cabinet ministers usually travel on commercial flights for international travel.
-However, the Finnish Air Force operates three Learjet 35 aircraft with limited transport capability for use by senior government and military officials, and other aircraft from the Finnish Air Force can also be used.
+The Finnish Air Force operates three Learjet 35 aircraft with limited transport capability for use by senior government and military officials, and other aircraft from the Finnish Air Force can also be used.
 Helicopters of the Finnish Army or Coast Guard are used to provide transport to senior officials on some domestic trips.

 Juha Sipilä, the prime minister between 2015 and 2019 was an avid aviator, who also made official trips with aircraft that he has personally flown and paid for, such as a Cessna CitationJet/M2 525 and a Scanwings Cessna 525 (OH-SWI).
 The longest trip was to Ulaanbaatar in 2016.

 France

 French President's Airbus A330-200 used since November 2011.

-The Escadron de Transport 60, formerly Escadron de transport, d'entrainement et de calibration 00.065 (ETEC 65, "Transportation, training and calibration squadron"), is the unit of the French Air Force, under direct command of the Minister of Defence, in charge of the transportation of the President, the Prime Minister and other French government officials.

-The squadron operates four Dassault Falcon 50s, two Dassault Falcon 900s, two Dassault Falcon 7Xs and four Airbus A330-200.
-Additionally, the unit operates three VIP-configured Super Puma helicopters.

-French officials also use the aircraft of the Escadron de transport 3/60 Esterel, which operates three Airbus A310-304 and two Airbus A340-200s.
+French officials use the aircraft of the Escadron de transport 3/60 Esterel, which operates three Airbus A310-304 and two Airbus A340-200s.

-Both Airbus A340-200 aircraft have been sold to Kenya for AMREF Flying Doctors.
-Finally, the French Air Force use 8 A330 MRTT for military purposes.

-Any aircraft carrying the President usually flies under the callsign CTM1.